We are living in an interesting time. Staying positive during times like these, times of uncertainty, can be difficult.

 If you’re an introvert, social separation is nothing new to you.
 Right about now, many of you may be saying, “Welcome to my world.”
 But to the extroverts among us, or the extroverted introvert (yup, that’s a thing), social separation might feel like cruel and unusual punishment.

 Since we find ourselves in these crazy times, I thought I’d share my thoughts on staying positive when things look bad.
 If you’re looking for some magic words of wisdom, I’m sorry.
 Most of my thoughts are common sense.
-However, there are things we can do to keep the news and the uncertainty of the day from overwhelming us.
+However, we can do things to keep the news and the uncertainty of the day from overwhelming us.

 Let’s dive in.